davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 Classifying a document into a pre-defined category is a common problem, for instance, classifying an email as spam or not spam.
 In this case there is an instance to be classified into one of two possible classes, i.e. binary classification.

-However, there are other scenarios, for instance, when one needs to classify a document into one of more than two classes, i.e., multi-class, and even more complex, when each document can be assigned to more than one class, i.e. multi-label or multi-output classification.
+However, there are other scenarios, for instance, when one needs to classify a document into one of more than two classes, i.e., multi-class, and even more complex when each document can be assigned to more than one class, i.e. multi-label or multi-output classification.

-In this post I will show an approach to classify a document into a set of pre-defined categories using different supervised classifiers and text representations.
+In this post, I will show an approach to classify a document into a set of pre-defined categories using different supervised classifiers and text representations.
 I will use the [IMDB dataset of movies](http://www.imdb.com/interfaces).
-Although the dataset contains several informations about a movie, for the scope of this post I will only use the plot of the movie and the genre(s) on which the movie is classified.
+Although the dataset contains several pieces of information about a movie, for the scope of this post I will only use the plot of the movie and the genre(s) on which the movie is classified.

 ## Dataset